gokhankocturk/marinedatashiny/README.md

 <!-- badges: end -->

-Application is based on Marine data provided by APPSILON.
+Application is based on Marine data provided by kkkAPPSILON.
 There are two dropdown fields on SIDEBAR.
 Users can select ship type and name by using these fields.
 There are 3 tabs on MAIN PANEL;
 1\.
 On “Map” tab: Users can see information about a selected ship’s longest move.
-2. On “Statistics” tab: Users can see summary statistics for average distance and average speed.
-3. On “Graphs” tab: Users can see the fastest 5 ships in selected ship type
+2\.
+On “Statistics” tab: Users can see summary statistics for average distance and average speed.
+3\.
+On “Graphs” tab: Users can see the fastest 5 ships in selected ship type

 ## Downloading Package